 Seven Tears was commissioned by Sculpture International Rotterdam (SIR).
 SIR is CBK Rotterdam's international program for art in public space.
 The work is part of Rotterdam's international sculpture collection.
 This artwork is also the prelude to SIR's leap from the city center across the river to Rotterdam South.
 SIR is developing a multi-year program for South that makes use of all the possibilities offered by art and the city, with the area itself as the driving force.
 The program includes expanding the collection with permanent and temporary artworks, research projects, interventions, Z-Files and an international triennial.
 All this under the working title of Paleis Maashaven.

 Prior to your visit to the Z-Files you will receive on Thursday 23 March on presentation of your registration for the Z-Files free entrance to the museum.
 Museum Boijmans van Beuningen is currently hosting the exhibition Crazy about Surrealism to see.
 For the entire exhibition overview you can visit the website.

 The CBK Rotterdam programs BKOR en Sculpture International Rotterdam collaborate intensively to strengthen and renew the Rotterdam public space.
 They organize regularly Z-Files about art and the city in which art, public space and the city are addressed through lectures, presentations and excursions.
-Goal of Z-Files (where the Z refers to The destroyed city from Ossip Zadkine and the controversy surrounding the possible relocation of this work in 2014) is to bring attention to the special collection of artworks in the public space of Rotterdam and to highlight current developments in the city.
+Goal of Z-Files (where the Z refers to The destroyed city from Ossip Zadkine and the controversy surrounding the possible relocation of this work in 2014) is to bring the special collection of works of art in the public space of Rotterdam to the attention and to highlight current developments in the city.
 Z-Files, Art and the City #18 is organized by Sculpture International Rotterdam and Museum Boijmans van Beuningen.
 Seven Tears is made possible in part by the municipality of Rotterdam.